leob/ionic-quickstarter/README.md

 ### Modules

+General principle: ONE DIRECTORY == ONE MODULE.

+So you can remove a module by removing that directory (but then you still need to remove the script includes from index.html and the module references from app.js).

-In the structure shown above you can see two Modules: 'forgotPassword' and 'login'.
+Example: in the structure shown above you can see two Modules: 'forgotPassword' and 'login'.

 Each module is an AngularJS module ('angular.module(...')), and each module is in its own directory containing all of the Javasript and HTML making up that module.